-All expenses should be claimed in line with the Council's procedures on claiming expenses [link to follow - HR].
+All expenses should be claimed in line with the Council's procedures on claiming expenses.

 In order to comply with Her Majesty's Revenue and Customs (HMRC) requirements, anyone claiming car mileage must ensure that they retain VAT receipts for fuel purchased.